We Are Whatever We Have Practiced: Time to Change It?

-Now may be the right time in our story to bring the title of it into play, and come to this major realization how we have become just very proficient at something that we have practiced - "trying and leaving".
+Now may be the right time in our story to bring the title of it into play, and come to this major realization how we have become just very proficient at something that we have practiced---"trying and quitting".

 Our Own Sabotaging It

-That's right, just like the title says - we become whatever we practice, and so far we have practiced to be hopeful, to "try" it, and to give it up.
-Something in us of a sabotaging intention wouldn't let us persist or include that crucial emotion which makes the whole difference between succeeding and failing.
+That's right, just like the title says---we become whatever we practice, and so far we have practiced to be hopeful, to "try" it, and to give it up.
+Something like a spoiler in our personality makeup wouldn't let us persist or include that crucial emotion which makes the whole difference between succeeding and failing.

-Let's go logical about it - if it showed those initial signs of being effective, then it was effective, nothing was wrong with it.
+Let's go a little logical about it---if it showed those initial signs of being effective, then it was effective, nothing was wrong with it.
 You see, I would go as far as saying that just about every of those systems available on the market is effective, except that we don't apply it with the full understanding of the pitfalls involved.

 That's what you get to realize once when it's over and you are well on your path to become more of that person you want to be.
 In retrospect you may evaluate each of them, and clearly see how good they actually were, but you made them fail you.